hbc/Intro-to-R-extended/lessons/03-data-manipulation.md

 **Exercise**

 1. Return only those samples from `all_data` dataframe with genotype `HH`.
-2. For samples from the `metadata` dataframe, return only the counts for geneX, where sample `sex` is female and `age` is greater than 4.
+2. Using the `metadata` dataframe, return only the counts for geneX from those samples where `sex` is female and `age` is greater than 4.

 ***